BhoopendraAadhikansh/BhoopendraAadhikansh/README.md

 - 👋 Hi, I’m @BhoopendraAadhikansh
-- 👀 I’m interested in Data Sciene And Machine Learning
+- 👀 I’m interested in Data Science And Machine Learning
-- 🌱 I’m currently learning More ways to deal with a new project in Data Sciene And Machine Learning
+- 🌱 I’m currently learning More ways to deal with a new project in Data Science And Machine Learning
 - 💞️ I’m looking to collaborate on ...
-- 📫 How to reach me mail on badhikansh@gmail.com
+- 📫 How to reach me mail on bhoopendraadhikansh@outlook.com

 <!---
 BhoopendraAadhikansh/BhoopendraAadhikansh is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.